 Suicide rates in British Columbia

-The rates of depression, anxiety and suicide are higher among people living with HIV compared to the general population.
-But a longitudinal research 5229 people on antiretroviral treatment (ART) in British Columbia between 1996 and 2012 found that the suicide rate decreased from 961 suicides per 100.000 patients per year (a rate of about 1% per year) for 28 by 100.000 population (below 0,03%) - an almost thirty-five fold lower rate.
-In 2011, the last full year of data, there were in fact no more suicides recorded in the cohort of British Columbia.
-Overall, there were eighty-two people (2%) died during the study period.
+Rates of depression, anxiety and suicide are highest among people living with HIV compared to the general population.
+But a longitudinal survey of 5229 people on antiretroviral (ART) treatment in British Columbia between 1996 and 2012 found that the suicide rate decreased by 961 suicides by each 100.000 patients per year (a rate of about 1% per year) to 28 per 100.000 inhabitants (below 0,03%) - an index almost thirty-five times lower.
+In 2011, the last full year of data, there were actually no more suicides recorded in the cohort of British Columbia.
+In total, there were eighty-two people (2%) killed during the study period.

 The 28 rate for 100.000 inhabitants is still 3 times higher than in the general population, and yet the rarest presence of suicides is even lower among people living with HIV, the greater becomes the confidence interval around the actual rate so that the "real" rate may vary considerably with this.

-Suicide was also almost 4 times higher among injecting drug users even in multivariate analysis, as the presenter Jasmine Gurm the BC Centre for Excellence in HIV / AIDS noted, overdose can sometimes look like suicides and vice versa.
+Suicide was also almost 4 times higher among injecting drug users even in a multivariate analysis, as the presenter Jasmine Gurm of the BC Center for Excellence in HIV / AIDS noted, overdose can sometimes appear as suicides and vice versa.

 Other findings are more absurd, however.
-Among the entire group of patients, those who never had an AIDS-defining illnesses were associated with an increase of 6,6 times the suicide rate - although this can be explained in part why there are more deaths unrelated to suicide among people with AIDS .
-Among the 4318 who die of other causes, however, in a multivariate analysis, the suicide was 4,45 times more likely among people who had never hada AIDS-defining illnesses than among those who had.
+Among all patients, those who have never had an AIDS-defining illness have been associated with an increase in 6,6 times in the suicide rate - although this may be partly explained by the fact that there are more non-suicide related deaths among people with AIDS .
+Among 4318 dying from other causes, however, in a multivariate analysis, suicide was 4,45 times more likely among people who had never had a AIDS-defining illnesses than among those who had.

-Gurm said that people needed a certain amount of energy to commit suicide, so people who were very ill may be less likely to be able to kill, but that does not explain why after having had a diagnosis AIDS has been persistently linked with a 77% reduction in the risk of suicide.
-Maybe people who have had more diagnoses of AIDS-defining illnesses have received more intensive monitoring and support, or perhaps in this population, being threatened with death they had, paradoxically, something that gave him an extra motivation to live.
+Gurm commented that people needed a certain amount of energy to commit suicide, so people who were very ill may be less likely to be able to kill themselves, but that does not explain why after having had a diagnosis of AIDS was persistently associated with an 77% reduction in suicide risk.
+Perhaps people who have had more diagnoses of AIDS-defining illnesses have received more intensive monitoring and support, or perhaps in this population, being threatened with death they have, paradoxically, had something that gave them more motivation to live.

 Psychiatric prescription in Denmark

-The Danish study, also presented at the conference looked at the use of psychotropic medications - antidepressants, tranquilizers, sleeping pills, antianxiety drugs and antipsychotics in a group of HIV-positive adults 3615 the country between 1995 and 2009.
-He compared the prescription of drugs among 32.535 members of the general population, representing each person with HIV with 9 matched for age and sex of members of the general population.
+The Danish study, also presented at the conference, looked at the use of psychotropic drugs - antidepressants, tranquillizers, sleeping pills, anxiolytic drugs and antipsychotics in a group of 3615 seropositive adult people of the country between 1995 and 2009.
+He compared drug prescriptions among 32.535 members of the general population, each person with HIV matched with 9 matched for age and sex of members of the general population.